 Attention-deficit/hyperactivity disorder (ADHD) is a chronic disorder that affects countless children and, in many cases, persists long into adulthood.
 Characterized by problems with sustaining attention, as well as engaging in hyperactivity and impulsive behavior, ADHD can cause a number of significant difficulties for an individual in most, if not all, areas of his or her life.
 These individuals tend to have a hard time succeeding in school, establishing healthy interpersonal relationships, and tend to suffer with low self-esteem.
 For this reason, among many others, it is often recommended that those who are struggling with ADHD seek treatment so that they are able to better cope with the symptoms associated with this disorder.
-Treatment programs, like the ones offered at Cross Creek Hospital, have shown to be effective in helping those with ADHD learn to successfully manage this disorder and excel in all areas of life.
-At Cross Creek Hospital, we have developed a number of specialized programming options that are tailored to meet the unique needs of patients who are facing the challenges that accompany this disorder.
+Treatment centers, like ours at Cross Creek Hospital, have shown to be effective in helping those with ADHD learn to successfully manage this disorder and excel in all areas of life.
+At Cross Creek Hospital, a hospital for ADHD treatment in Austin, we have developed a number of specialized programming options that are tailored to meet the unique needs of patients who are facing the challenges that accompany this disorder.

 Helping a Loved One or Family Member Get Treatment